 \subsection{By visual inspection of the environment}

-As described in Sec.~\ref{sec:inspection}, we visually inspected all the newly detected network candidates.
-Here we consider, beside $10\arcsec \times 10\arcsec$ cutouts that are a typical size used for visual inspection, also stamps of $80\arcsec \times 80\arcsec$ in size, showing the larger environment (see Fig.~\ref{fig:clusterexamples}).
-Since all galaxies that belong to a galaxy cluster are located at nearly the same redshift, the so-called cluster redshift, and mostly containing galaxies with similar morphologies, they appear with similar colors in the images, easing the identification of galaxy clusters based on color images.
-Consequently, large magnitude catalogs were used in the past to help identifying galaxy clusters \citep[e.g.,][]{oguri14}.
-Instead, we introduced in our grading tool a new possibility to also indicate a cluster environment, which increases the required human time for the visual inspection very little, while gaining additional crucial information on the lens candidate.
-To simplify the identification, we focus on overdensities in general, which means we report also several group-scale lenses as well as lenses with high number of lines-of-sight companions possibly not physically associated with the lens candidate.
-As a consequence, and in analogy to the observed differences in the grades, we also observe here some differences in the votes.
-In the rare case that only one or two graders (out of four or eight, see Sect.~\ref{sec:inspection}) indicated an overdensity, the lens candidate was inspected once more with the focus on the environment for a final decision.
-Lens candidates with more than two votes are directly indicated to be in a cluster-like environment based on the visual inspection.
+As described in Sect.~\ref{sec:inspection}, we visually inspected all the newly detected network candidates.
+Here, we consider, besides $10\arcsec \times 10\arcsec$ cutouts that are a typical size used for visual inspection, also stamps of $80\arcsec \times 80\arcsec$ in size, displaying the larger environment (see Fig.~\ref{fig:clusterexamples}).
+Since all galaxies that belong to a galaxy cluster are located at nearly the same redshift (the so-called cluster redshift) and mostly contain galaxies with similar morphologies, they have similar colors in the images, easing the identification of galaxy clusters based on color images.
+Consequently, large magnitude catalogs were used in the past to help identify galaxy clusters \citep[e.g.,][]{oguri14}.
+Instead, we introduced a novel possibility to also indicate a cluster environment to our grading tool, which only slightly increases the required human time for the visual inspection, while offering additional crucial information on the lens candidate.
+To simplify the identification, we have focused on overdensities in general, which means we also report several group-scale lenses as well as lenses with high number of line-of-sight companions that might not be physically associated with the lens candidate.
+As a consequence, and analogously to the observed differences in the grades, we also observe some differences in the votes.
+In the rare case that only one or two graders (out of four or eight, see Sect.~\ref{sec:inspection}) indicated an overdensity, the lens candidate was inspected once more with a focus on the environment for a final decision.
+Lens candidates with more than two votes were directly indicated as being in a cluster-like environment based on the visual inspection.
 This is noted as OD$_\text{vis}$ in Table~\ref{tab:newcand} and Table~\ref{tab:clustercandC21}.